farling42/fvtt-import-realmworks/README.md

 If you like what it does, then contributions can be made at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.1.3 Initial support for annotations on various fields.
+Improve layout of tag snippets.
+Attempt to remove 'null' field titles.

 0.1.2 Fix a problem with UZIP.js not working on Firefox.
 Add a better error message if the file fails to get loaded (e.g. > 512 MB)

 0.1.1 Add option to read contents directly from a file, and add better error checking.